BLumia/Private-Cloud-Music/DOCUMENT.md

 - All APIs are directly send to the backend of Private Cloud Music.
 For example, `api.php` on your server. and all APIs are using **POST** method.

+- Content-Type of your request should be `x-www-form-urlencoded`.

 - Use `do` parameter to specify what data is requested. and use other additional parameter accroding to your `do` parameter.

 - Always return a **json** to process.
 Contains a http `status` code node, a `message` node. and the most important `result` node.